Welcome to the Irish Youth Justice Service

 Responsibility for the Children Act, 2001 is shared between the Minister for Children and Youth Affairs and the Minister for Justice and Equality

-- The Minister for Children and Youth Affairs is responsible for the three Children Detention Schools at Oberstown, Lusk, Co.
-Dublin which provide detention places to the Courts for girls up to the age of 18 years and boys up to the age of 17 years ordered to be remanded or committed on criminal charges.
+- The Minister for Children and Youth Affairs is responsible for the Oberstown Children Detention Campus (Oberstown) at Oberstown, Lusk, Co.
+Dublin which provide detention places to the Courts for girls up to the age of 18 years and boys up to the age of 18 years ordered to be remanded or 17 years ordered to be committed on criminal charges.
 The Minister for Children and Youth Affairs is also responsible for the child care aspects of the Children Act 2001.

 - The Minister for Justice and Equality retains responsibility for youth crime policy and law, including crime prevention/reduction/detection, criminal proceedings and diversion and community sanctions (including community projects).
 The Minister for Justice and Equality also retains responsibility for dealings with An Garda Síochána and the Probation Service as well as responsibility via the Irish Prison Service for children in St. Patrick’s Institution.